sakuli/sakuli.github.io/content/docs/200_enterprise/omd.md

 1. Gearman IP/Port listening for Sakuli results.
 Set this to the same values as <2> unless `gearman_proxy.pl` is running on another system
 2. Gearman IP/Port for the monitoring system
 3. `check_results_sakuli` ⇒ queue name to receive Sakuli results.
 Make sure this queue name is defined in property `sakuli.forwarder.gearman.server.queue` on all Sakuli clients (see Sakuli Client Configuration)
-4. `check_results` ⇒ default queue of mod_gearman where gearman workers write back their results (no need to change that)
+4. `check_results` ⇒ default queue of mod-gearman where gearman workers write back their results (no need to change that)
 5. The proxy does a live status query for each incoming package to ensure that the receiving host/service exists.
 It provides a special "error host/service" pair where the proxy can send a message in case of results coming back for non-existent services
 6. Status of the messages for non-existent services (2=CRITICAL)